fraddya/fraddya/README.md

 - 📫 How to reach me **fraddyappolo@gmail.com**

--⚡ If you want to any pos system feel free to contact me!!!!!
+-⚡ If you want to any ERP system feel free to contact me!!!!!

 <h3 align="left">Connect with me:</h3>
 <p align="left">